GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/release-notes/1.0/en.md

 ![Custom Endpoint Overview](../../images/custom-endpoint-overview.png)

-## Added the "Global Fields" custom feature
+## Added support for the "Global Fields" custom feature

 The GraphQL schema exposes types, such as `Post`, `User` and `Comment`, and the fields available for every type, such as `Post.title`, `User.name` and `Comment.responses`.
 These fields deal with "data", as they retrieve some specific piece of data from an entity.